Kishlin/RPGIdleGame/README.md

 3. Create a docker volume named cache (or otherwise, but edit the `docker-compose.yaml` accordingly).
 4. (Optional) The `docker-compose.yaml` file isn't versioned.
 Modify it to your own needs.
 5. (Optional) Override the `.env` variables in a `.env.local` file, also not versioned.
-6. Up the containers `docker-compose up -d`
+6. Up the containers `docker-compose up -d`.
+Frontend dependencies will be installed then, before the servers are started.
-7. `make vendor` and `make node_modules` will install dependencies.
+7. `make vendor` and install backend dependencies.
-8. `make reload_db` will create the database schema from the dump file in `etc/Schema/create.sql`
+8. `make db.reload` will create the database schema from the dump file in `etc/Schema/create.sql`
+9. `make db.reload.test` will create the specific database for tests.
-9. You're all set!
+10. You're all set!

+From there, you can:

 Base docker images come from Kishlin's docker-hub and were created from [Kishlin/docker-images](https://github.com/Kishlin/docker-images).